canonical/ubuntu-image/ubuntu-image.rst

 -u STEP, --until STEP
-    Run the state machine until the given ``STEP``, non-inclusively.  ``STEP`` is the name of a state machine method.
+    Run the state machine until the given ``STEP``, non-inclusively.  ``STEP`` is the name of a state-machine method.
 The list of all steps can be found in the STEPS section of this document.

 -t STEP, --thru STEP
-    Run the state machine through the given ``STEP``, inclusively.  ``STEP`` is the name of a state machine method.
+    Run the state machine through the given ``STEP``, inclusively.  ``STEP`` is the name of a state-machine method.
 The list of all steps can be found in the STEPS section of this document.

 -r, --resume